A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Finite-size effects in the Kuramoto-Sakaguchi equation

 Figure \ref{fig:snapshot}a shows a snapshot of the phases for $N=160$.
-The phases are labelled according to their intrinsic frequencies such that the oscillator with the most negative native frequency is assigned the label $i=1$ and the one with the largest frequency the label $i=N$.
+The phases are labelled according to their intrinsic frequencies such that the oscillator with the most negative intrinsic frequency is assigned the label $i=1$ and the one with the largest frequency the label $i=N$.
 One can see clearly the synchronised cluster with frequencies close to the mean frequency $\Omega$, and the non-entrained rogue oscillators with more extreme intrinsic frequencies.
 Note that due to the non-zero phase frustration $\lambda$ the synchronised cluster is not centred around the oscillators closest to the mean of their respective intrinsic frequencies as is the case for the standard Kuramoto model with $\lambda=0$.
 To determine the synchronised cluster and its complement, the non-entrained rogue oscillators, we define the effective frequency of each oscillator,

 where the angular brackets denote a temporal average.
 Those oscillators with approximately the same effective frequencies $\hat\omega_i$ are considered to form the synchronised cluster $\mathcal{C}$ of size $N_c$, and the remaining oscillators are considered to be within the set of non-synchronised rogue oscillators $\mathcal{R}$ with size $N_r$.
 Figure~\ref{fig:snapshot}b shows the effective frequencies.
+We estimate the number of rogue oscillators for $K=3$ and $N=160$ oscillators to be $N_r=43$.
+We identify oscillators with indices $i\le 116$ as the synchronized oscillators with $N_c=116$ and oscillators with indices $i>116$ as the rogue oscillators.\\